Play Tulsa Music releases 2022 poster

-The Tulsa Office of Film, Music, Arts & Culture (Tulsa FMAC) partnered with Jillian Selene to design the official Play Tulsa Music 2022 poster.
+The Tulsa Office of Film, Music, Arts & Culture partnered with Jillian Selene to design the official Play Tulsa Music 2022 poster.

 "My focus with this project was to highlight each venue's unique qualities, while still creating a cohesive vision of all of Tulsa's music venues together,” Selene said.
 “A big part of the Play Tulsa Music program has been to uplift and support local music, so I wanted to explore using bright colors and textures to create something that celebrated and reflected our vibrant music scene."